American-Institutes-for-Research/dsaa-cssip-fsrio/README.md

 1. Maven 3.0 or higher
 2. JDK 1.8

-Before running, please ensure that the configuration files (process.cfg and processUpload.cfg) are set up properly, specifically that the MySQL host, database and username, output and log folders have been specified correctly.
+Before running, please ensure that the configuration file (process.cfg) is set up properly, specifically that the MySQL host, database and username, output and log folders have been specified correctly.

 There are default values for all other options, but ensure that the values are what you want them to be.